ohartl/webmum/README.md

 WebMUM - Web Mailserver User Manager
 ======

+***WebMUM is not compatible with the [new Mailserver-HowTo](https://thomas-leister.de/allgemein/sicherer-mailserver-dovecot-postfix-virtuellen-benutzern-mysql-ubuntu-server-xenial/)!***

 WebMUM is a web frontend based on PHP which helps you to manage mail accounts via MySQL.
 This software is licensed under the MIT license.